Lameguy64/PSn00bSDK/examples/README.md

 Notes:

-1. `cdrom/cdxa` and `sound/spustream` do not come with example audio files.
-In order to run these examples you'll have to provide your own files (and, in the case of `spustream`, convert them using the included Python script) and build the CD image manually.
+1. `cdrom/cdxa` does not come with an example XA audio file.
+In order to run this example you'll have to provide your own file and build the CD image manually.
 2. `demos/n00bdemo` suffers from flickering on real hardware, especially when masking/stencil buffering is used.
 3. `io/pads` seems to work on real hardware, but fails to automatically enable